qubd/mini_ecdsa/README.md

 To see a list of all the points on the curve, use `C.show_points()`.
 This will produce a pretty printed set of points.
 To return a list of point objects, use `C.get_points()`.

 If you want to work over the rational numbers and see the finite order rational points on the curve (torsion points), use a 0 in the last argument when you define the curve.
-First define the curve, and then call 'C.torsion_group()'. *Warning:* Attempting to find the torsion points on a curve over Q will fill your machine's memory up and cause it to hang unless C has a very small discriminant, so be careful.
-Let's say we want to see the group of torsion points on the curve `y^2 = x^3 + x + 2`.
+First define the curve, and then call `C.torsion_group()`. *Warning:* Attempting to find the torsion points on a curve over Q will fill your machine's memory up and cause it to hang unless C has a very small discriminant, so be careful.
+Let's say we want to see the group of torsion points on the curve y^2 = x^3 + x + 2.

 ```
 C = Curve(0,1,2,0)